 It is great for bath and body products, as it leaves the skin feeling luxuriously moisturised.

 INCI name: Sodium Lauryl Sulphoacetate

 Lather: Produces a large volume of foam in bath and body products.

 It doesn’t irritate the skin, making it the perfect ingredient for a sensitive skin.

-If you want to have fun creating, this is our favourite surfactant for making solid, bubble bath and body formulas.
+If you want to have fun creating, this is our favourite surfactant for making solid bubble bath and body formulae.